Github12347/ROS_Sub-Pub/README.md

 Program in C++ that Subscribe and Publish

 To use this program you need to master ROS.
-This program Subscribe a topic and acquire the data and publish an other data on an other topic.
+This program Subscribe a topic and acquire the data and publish it an other data on an other topic.